WoutProvost/simultaneous-decision-and-response/thesis/meetings.md

 - Test with more than 1 fire source

 # Tuesday 28-04-2020
-- Add random voting model that just takes the opinion of a random neighbour
+- Add random voting model that just takes the opinion of a random neighbor
 - Read additional article for the weighted voter model
 - Use two parameters for the gripper reaction mechanism: percentage and timesteps
 - The gripper starts acting when a percentage x holds for y amount of time